lukasztecza/dockerPlayground/README.md

 ifconfig
 bash 2_init.sh 111.111.111.111 (address which you want to use from ifconfig)
 ```
-Deploy both web servers (public and private) and both apps (public and private)
+Deploy both web servers (public and private) and apps (public and private app amont others)
 ```
 bash 3_deploy.sh
 ```